 Then and there we started our weekly gathering called the “Band of Brothers.”
 Over the course of a few months, we learned how to be men.
 Here’s what we learned and how you can recreate the same thing (including but not limited to how to roof a house, fire a gun, sharpen a knife, change a tire, change the oil, dress like a man, cook meat, and use tools).

-Before we began the process, a syllabus was created to guide us.
+Before we began the process, a syllabus was created by our fearless leader to guide us.
 It opened with this course description:

 The syllabus continued and emphasized the danger in having only mental knowledge with no knowledge of several basic masculine skills: